Gem Profile- Cryptocrystalline Quartz Introduction

 How are Macro- and Cryptocrystalline Quartz Different?

-Silver Leaf Agate cabochons and a Tree Agate cabochon.
+Silver Leaf Agate and Tree Agate cabochons exemplify these traits.

 Judy Ellis's Gem Profile- Cryptocrystalline Quartz Introduction - , General Education, , Silver leaf and Tree Agate